|Program:||Securing protection of Kayapó Indigenous Territories in the Brazilian Amazon|

 - the enterprise must be designed around normative aboriginal values of equity, cooperation, and reciprocity achieved by consensus and common-property access; rather than relying on western normative values of competition, exclusive rights to resources, and centralized management authority.

 In 2007, we conducted a pilot project with the Kendjam community to assess the feasibility of a form of small-scale ecotourism in which the community hosted a sportfishing expedition on the Iriri River for paying visitors.
 The project was a success from the perspective of both the community and the visitors.

-Since 2009 we (through our two Kayapó NGO partners) have developed markets for copaiba oil (an aromatic resin tapped from trees), Brazil nuts, babašu palm oil, cumaru seeds and cocoa .
+Since 2009 we (through our two Kayapó NGO partners) have developed markets for copaiba oil (an aromatic resin tapped from trees), Brazil nuts, babašu palm oil, cumaru seeds, cocoa and jaborandi leaves.
 We arranged participation of 10 Kayapó from three communities in a workshop on "Harvest, Production, Storage and Commercialization of Tree Seeds".
 We also worked with an independent NGO (Imaflora) to acquire FSC certification for non-timber forest products and assist in negotiation with buyers.